National Cable & Telecommunications Ass'n v. Brand X Internet Services: Deference to FCC regulations

+Chevron deference was overturned in June 2024 in Loper Bright Enterprises v.
+Raimondo, ruling that such deference was inconsistent with separation of powers and the Administrative Procedure Act.
+This created uncertainty on the usefulness of Brand X as a precedent on FCC authority in future disputes on how to regulate Internet Service Providers.

 Network neutrality

-Brand X is considered an important precedent in the debate over the regulation of network neutrality in the United States, as it established that the FCC has the authority to classify Internet service as either an "information service" or a "telecommunications service" based on network delivery methods, rather than customer satisfaction or other public interest-oriented concerns.
+Until 2024, Brand X was considered an important precedent in the debate over the regulation of network neutrality in the United States, as it established that the FCC has the authority to classify Internet service as either an "information service" or a "telecommunications service" based on network delivery methods, rather than customer satisfaction or other public interest-oriented concerns.
 The inflexible classification process became a crucial issue in later years when the FCC attempted to penalize non-neutral behavior by ISPs via existing regulations within the "information service" or "telecommunications service" designations.
 However, the lack of a statutory process allowing flexibility in those decisions, or handling objections to them, resulted in numerous and inconsistent court rulings on the matter of net neutrality regulation, including Comcast Corp. v.
 FCC, Verizon Communications Inc. v.
 FCC, and United States Telecom Association v.
 FCC.
-This has resulted in some clarification of the FCC's regulatory classification process, but an unresolved conflict over whether and how the Commission has the authority to regulate network neutrality.
-That conundrum remains unresolved as of 2022.
+This has resulted in some clarification of the FCC's regulatory classification process, but also created an unresolved conflict over whether and how the commission has the authority to regulate network neutrality.
+That conundrum remains unresolved to the present day.